 Another option to consider is the Gold Star Executive membership, which costs $120 each year.
 This is really designed for big spenders at Costco because you receive 2% cashback on your Costco purchases, up to $1,000 each year.

 If you spend $250 a month, you’d break even on the extra cost.
 That means if you spend on average more than that each month at Costco, you’d save even more with an Executive membership.
-You can also start off with a regular Gold Star membership, then upgrade if it makes sense for your spending.
+You can also start with a basic Gold Star membership, then upgrade if it makes sense for your spending.

 Does a Costco membership really save you money?

-Whether or not Costco membership saves you money depends on several things.
+Whether Costco membership saves you money depends on several things.
 First, make sure that it makes sense to buy in bulk for your frequent purchases.
 Obviously, things like toilet paper and paper towels don’t expire (and are priced low at Costco), but you also don’t want food purchases to perish if you don’t have a ton of people in your household.

 What kind of deals can you find at Costco?